Skip to main content

 Pre-formed Zirconium Crowns

-Zirconium crowns are increasingly being in paediatric dentistry across the globe.
+Zirconium crowns are increasingly being used in paediatric dentistry across the globe.

 Crowns are prefabricated with multiple sizes and shapes available for all teeth.
 They are an extremely durable restoration and as such are an invaluable material for paediatric dentists.